 - 30 packaged wonton skins (square or round)

-- For dipping sauce: Place all ingredients in a food processor or blender and whiz until a nice smooth consistency.
+- For the dipping sauce: Place all ingredients in a food processor or blender and whiz until a nice smooth consistency.
 Set aside to serve with potstickers.

 - For potstickers: Roast the cabbage (see post).
 While cabbage is roasting, in a medium-size saute pan, cook the bacon until crisp.
-Remove, place on paper towels to cool.
-Then chop into small pieces.
+Remove, and place on paper towels to cool.
+Then chop it into small pieces.
 Chop the cabbage into small pieces.